As US nears 150,000 coronavirus deaths, group warns of hundreds of thousands more without action

 “Decisive, coordinated action is urgently needed to save lives, end the pandemic, restore America’s economy, and return our lives to normalcy,” Dr. David Skorton, AAMC president and CEO, said Wednesday.

-The country’s coronavirus death toll was 149,260 as of Wednesday morning, according to Johns Hopkins University.
+The country’s coronavirus death toll was 149,783 as of Wednesday afternoon — more than a fifth of the world’s 661,900-plus recorded deaths, according to Johns Hopkins University.

-Disease trends are mixed: Deaths are increasing and hospitalizations are at or near peak levels, though new, daily reported infections are declining slightly.
+Disease trends in the US are mixed: Deaths are increasing and hospitalizations are at or near peak levels, though new, daily reported infections are declining slightly.

 But health experts have warned the death rate likely would rise as it is now, as a lagging consequence of a large spike in cases weeks earlier especially in the South and West.